Walking or Running: The Great Debate

 On the other hand, a separate feature on the topic using the same dataset concluded that running is better than walking.
 But there's a catch.
 Running is better than walking for weight loss.
 Among the walkers and runners studied, both groups lost weight, but the runners lost more weight.
 The runners also did more work in less time than the walkers, because running is a more intense form of exercise.

 So which is it?

 OK, one study has spawned two articles that seem to be conflicting.
 Is running or walking better, and what does this all mean for you?
 Well there are a few things to consider.

 - Don't believe everything you read.
 Dig a little deeper.
 Science and statistics can be twisted to fit almost any situation.
 The main takeaway from both the study and articles should be that both forms of exercise are good for us, and neither running nor walking is enough on its own.
 Diet is a key component of a healthier lifestyle.

 - Don't overthink exercise.
 Running and walking are both better than doing nothing at all.
 If you can't run or don't like to run, go for a walk.
 When you do, go a little bit further or walk more frequently throughout the week.
 Walking is less intense, so if you're trying to lose weight or become more fit, you have to put in more time.

 - Don't do either.
 Running hurts my knees, and walking is boring.
 OK.
 Replace running and walking with another form of exercise.
 Swim, bike, row or hike.
 Take up strength training and get some high intensity moves into the mix — burpees, kettlebell swings, plyometrics, jump rope, box jumps.

 Still not sure?
 Try them for yourself.
-It's easy to incorporate walking or running into your New Year's fitness efforts!
+It's easy to incorporate walking or running into your fitness efforts!